stellar-deprecated/docs/learn/integration-guides/compliance-protocol.md

 Name | Description
 ----|-----
-info_status | If this FI is willing to share KYC info or not. {ok, denied, pending}
+info_status | If this FI is willing to share AML information or not. {ok, denied, pending}
 tx_status | If this FI is willing to accept this transaction. {ok, denied, pending}
-dest_info | *(only present if info_status is ok)* JSON of the recipient's KYC info. in the Stellar memo convention pending | *(only present if info_status or tx_status is pending)* Estimated number of seconds till the sender can check back for a change in status.
+dest_info | *(only present if info_status is ok)* JSON of the recipient's AML information. in the Stellar memo convention pending | *(only present if info_status or tx_status is pending)* Estimated number of seconds till the sender can check back for a change in status.
 See [check request](#Check request) below.

 *Reply Example*